dankorotin/ton-tutorials/2-2-addresses-and-states-2/README.md

 > ⚠️ **Important!** In this test, we use error messages returned from the `Address` class in the `@ton` library.
 Since we have no control over them, the texts may change in future versions.
 If your test fails, check if the messages match.

-The test is very similar to the first one, but first it tries to pass an address string with the last character changed, and in the second one—with a removed character.
+The test is very similar to the first one, but first it tries to pass an address string with the last character changed, and later—with a removed character.
 You can modify a valid address any way you want and test it to ensure that even the slightest modification leads to a parsing failure.

 ## Wrapping Up